tlienart/GPlot.jl/docs/src/index.md

 ## License

-* GPlot.jl is made available under the MIT license.
+* GPlot is MIT licensed.
 * The GLE program is released under the BSD license (see [the official website](http://glx.sourceforge.net/main/faq.html#license) for more informations).